 I have read several e-mails you have written to others and I am hoping you can help me.
 I recently bought a 9yr bay QH mare from the local auction.
 She is huge and very beautiful.
 She is almost like a puppy dog untill you try to get her to do something.
-Then she turns into the horse from hell.
+Thenshe turns into the horse from the dwelling place of demons!

 PLEASE HELP ME!

 Your mare has some serious respect issues.
 Turning and kicking atyou with both feet when you ask her for something tells me that.
 And keep in mind I say that from a few time zones away knowing verylittle about the two of you other than what I read in your Email.